sjamesmccarthy/hikerbikerwriter/README.md

 ## The Story

 In a way, this kind of feels like cheating, but I wanted to see how far I could get with developing a web-app using AI tools and frameworks with only conversational based development.
-The result is a fully functional application that showcases the power of modern web development .
+The result is a fully functional application that showcases the power of modern web development.

 ## Technology Stack